 It is suggested that digital banks intervene in subjective norms and brand reputation to increase the intention to use digital banks both directly and indirectly through escalating the attitude toward using digital banks.
-The first step that can be taken is to create a movement campaign with the referral code method.
+The first step that can be taken is to create a movement campaign with the referal code method.
 This is taken to establish advocacy from consumers to the surrounding environment and the referral code incentive program encourages consumers to invite others to use digital banking services.
 Another step that can be done is to improve the perception of the reputation of both digital bank brands through marketing communication (online via social media or through brand activation) and service quality maintenance.

-Digital banks are advised to launch a campaign to increase the perception of reputation and reduce risk perceptions with the focus of marketing messages that show third party guarantees that hold authorities such as the Otoritas Jasa Keuangan (OJK) and the Lembaga Penjamin Simpanan (LPS).
+Digital banks are advised to launch a campaign to increase the perception of reputation and reduce risk perceptions with th 3 bcus of marketing messages that show third party guarantees that hold authorities such as the Financial Services Authority (Indonesian: Otoritas Jasa Keuangan; OJK) and the Deposit Insurance Corporation (Indonesian: Lembaga Penjamin Simpanan; LPS).
 Finally, digital banks need to encourage the creation of user-generated content containing customer testimonials and prospective customers who concentrate on transaction security and satisfaction in using and trialing programs as part of the education process for comprehensive digital banking services.